-The USER PLANE CONNECTION RELEASE COMPLETE message is sent by the UE to the LMF in response to a USER PLANE CONNECTION RELEASE COMMAND message and indicates confirmation for the release of the LCS secured user plane connection between the UE and the LMF.
+The USER PLANE CONNECTION RELEASE COMPLETE message is sent by the UE to the LMF in response to a USER PLANE CONNECTION RELEASE COMMAND message and indicates confirmation for the release of the LCS-UP connection between the UE and the LMF.
 See table 10.3.7.1.1.

 Message type: USER PLANE CONNECTION RELEASE COMPLETE